 In this sense guilt only divides people from the guilty (non-oppressed) to the non-guilty (oppressed).”

 3. “Kindly, constructively call each other out.”
 Is it possible to laugh oneself into a hernia?
 How many actual times has your average liberal been successful in “kindly, constructively” calling another liberal out?
 How many actual times has it not devolved into a welter of unhappiness and misunderstanding; a comment thread swirling into the dark?
 Has anyone ever said “Thank you for calling me out on my privilege” without clenched teeth and/or a vicious little masochistic thrill of self-abnegation?
-Do these privilege-checkers have any idea how derpy and laughable the rest of the world finds this exercise?
+Do privilege-checkers and callers-out have any idea how ridiculous the rest of the world finds this exercise?
+How much a form of non-action?
+How effective a distraction from the fact that about 400 people have REAL privilege and control most of the wealth in this country?

 4. The greatest challenge facing feminism today.”
 Speaking of the rest of the world, I’m thinking the greatest challenge lies there.
-I would like to make a list of challenges that in my opinion (and yours?) present a greater challenge to feminism than Theatre Guy’s.
-In no particular order:
+I would like to make a list of challenges that in my opinion (and yours?) present a greater challenge to feminism — which is a political, not an individual, movement concerned with the well-being and fate of women as a class.
+Such as:

 - female genital mutilation affecting millions of girls/women around the globe